Quanbing-Luo/MeshGeneration-2D/README.md

 * Please read the examples in the **"Examples"** folder before using the MATLAB mesh generator to generate your own meshes, examples are written with MATLAB Live Scripts.

-* The MATLAB mesh generator have successfully tested at **MATLAB R2023b** on Windows 11, the author cannot promise you can run successfully at other environment.
+* The MATLAB mesh generator have successfully tested at **MATLAB R2023b** on Windows 11, the mesh generator might not run successfully at other environments.

 * The core source code is written in C++, your compiler must support **C++23** if you need to recompile the C++ source code (**meshgeneration.cpp**) for some reasons.